Tuber cinereum hamartoma: Treatment

 Hormonal suppressive therapy with luteinizing hormone receptor agonists like leuprorelin can be used to treat the seizure component, and are effective in most patients.

 Surgery is offered if there is failure of medical therapy or rapid growth of lesion, with specific options including stereotactic thermocoagulation, gamma knife radiosurgery, and physical resection by transsphenoidal microsurgery.
 Surgical response is typically better when the seizure focus has been found by EEG to originate in or near the mass.
 The specific location of the lesion relative to the pituitary and infundibulum and the amount of hormonal disturbance at presentation can help predict risk of hypopituitarism following surgery.

 Society and culture

-In the T.V. series Prison Break, Sara Tancredi tells Michael Scofield that he suffers from Tuber cinereum hamartoma at the end of the tenth episode of Season 4.
+In the TV series Prison Break, Sara Tancredi tells Michael Scofield that he suffers from Tuber cinereum hamartoma at the end of the tenth episode of season 4.

-Mentioned in Royal Pains Season five; an adult patient is diagnosed with it after describing what he calls "church giggles" and early puberty.
+Mentioned in Royal Pains (season five), an adult patient is diagnosed with it after describing what he calls "church giggles" and early puberty.

 In the medical drama Grey's Anatomy ("Put Me In, Coach"), a patient with an "HH tumor" comes to Dr. Derek Shepherd.